-In this post, we will be telling about how to perform CPR in children and how to care and treat them.
+In this post, we will discuss about how to perform CPR in children and how to care and treat them.

 Assessing an unconscious child